How do I start a collections process?

 The collection process can be difficult to navigate.
 There’s a lot of traps, and if someone violates the collection statutes or the federal statutes, which you called the FDCPA, there could be penalties and damages that are assessed on the creditor trying to collect that debt.
 Therefore, it is highly advised to engage an attorney and to seek legal counsel.
 Robinson and Henry can help you to navigate the difficult statutes, the proper notices, and all that is required to collect on your debt.
 In addition, Robinson and Henry has the resources and the skills and the experience to, once you do obtain a judgment, to seek assets from the debtor and to be able to collect on those assets.

-Call us today at 303-688-0944 to schedule your consultation with one of Robinson & Henry’s Real Estate Attorneys.
+Call us today at 303-688-0944 to schedule your case assessment with one of Robinson & Henry’s Real Estate Attorneys.